 DAY TWO

-Total drive time – 2.5 hours (Zion National Park to Las Vegas)
+Canyoneering in Narrows of Zion National Park Driving off to Las Vegas and spending a night there.
+Total drive time – 2.5 hours (Zion National Park to Las Vegas) |

 DAY THREE

-Drive time – 7.5 hours (Las Vegas to Hoover Dam to Phoenix)
+Hitting Hoover Dam Driving back to Phoenix and wrapping up the road trip.
+Drive time – 7.5 hours (Las Vegas to Hoover Dam to Phoenix) |

 To maximise your time travelling in the southwest, arrive at the Phoenix International Airport the night before the long weekend starts.
 For example, if Monday is a holiday, arriving late in the evening on Friday would facilitate more time.
 Rent a car from the rental car facility there.